 In response to a need for final critique space, we decided to host the Fall Semester final critiques in our gallery.
 Five classes had the opportunity to hang their finals in our gallery for a salon-style critique session.
 Afterwards, selected work will be exhibited in a show throughout the winter break.

-Ken Elliott put us in contact with Leah Falk, the director of the new Writers House.
+Ken Elliott kindly connected us with Leah Falk, the director of the new Writers House.
 We were thrilled to organize their first art reception with photographers from Ken Hohing’s Digital Photo II.
 The photographs were picture prompts that invited interdisciplinary inspiration from our two departments.

 Our first exhibit showcased assignments from 3 different courses (Sculpture Foundations, Painting II, and Visual Fundamentals).
 Each assignment dealt with the challenge of combining various materials, styles, or sources to construct one cohesive piece.